Jahan08/hERG-web-app/README.md

 The main difference between these two drugs is that one simulates the intended reaction, where as an antagonist binds to the receptor, and stops/ slows responses.

 # Step 1: Starting PDB

+First step started with gathering structure and coordinates of 4MQS protein

     cd ./files_clean/system_pdb
     Download OPM file 4MQS : https://opm.phar.umich.edu/proteins/2304
     mv ~/Downloads/4mqs.pdb 4mqs_OPM.pdb

+The OPM database provides GPCR structures such that they are pre-aligned for membrane-embedding, and show dummy coordinates as to where the membrane starts and ends.